Cultivating Perspectives | Managing Suicidal Risk, 3rd Edition

 In my final review of our addendum I made edits to de-emphasize depression and suicidal behaviors in lieu of emphasizing suicidal ideation, particularly as it relates to screening and assessment within a telehealth modality during a worldwide pandemic.
 I am pleased to note that while depression remains in the document, we have properly underscored the import of suicidal ideation and cited the SAMHSA paper noted above.

 This is not going to be the last time that I appeal for us to recalibrate our suicide prevention policy, research, and clinical care focus to stop this peculiar bias to overly focusing on suicidal behaviors while dangerously disregarding suicidal ideation.
 My journal papers should not be rejected because CAMS “only” reduced suicidal ideation.
 Indeed, I would note within the clinical treatment research that other excellent suicide-focused interventions (e.g., DBT, CT-SP, and BCBT) do not reliably reduce suicidal ideation like CAMS does.
 However, these interventions more reliably reduce suicide attempts (while CAMS has only promising behavioral data thus far).
-The clinical trial data to date are exactly why I have strongly argued against a “one size does not fit all” approach to care for suicidal risk.
+The clinical trial data to date are exactly why I have strongly argued for a “one size does not fit all” approach to care for suicidal risk.

 So, I am going to keep on banging the suicide ideation drum, appealing to those in our field to more completely consider the import and magnitude of the suicidal ideation population.
 In truth, if we truly aim to reduce completed suicides, our research, practices, and policies must better target and treat the underlying iceberg of suicidal ideation so as to reduce the tip above the water of suicide attempts and ultimately deaths by suicide.